 John Rattray and Madeleine Uggla, in front of hundreds of skaters from around the world, talk about how skateboarding can help with mental health issues and depression, and how Lance Mountain is the authority when it comes to whether or not your Sad Plant counts Photo: Emil Agerskov

-A panel called Globally Stoked enlightened the audience about starting and sustaining skate scenes in places like South Africa, India, Cuba and Palestine while also staring down a perfect park rail
+A panel called Globally Stoked enlightened the audience about starting and sustaining skate scenes in places like South Africa, India, Peru and Palestine while also staring down a perfect park rail

 Rattray tells audiences about opening up to talk about mental health and depression.
 It’s heavy work but holding up a Lance-approved Sad Plant as part of the mission should help build some arm strength